DeepLabCut/DeepLabCut/docs/ModelZoo.md

 IMPORTANT:  we currently only support single animal scenarios

-We now introduce two SuperAnimal members, namely, superquadruped and supertopview.
+We now introduce two SuperAnimal members, namely, `superanimal_quadruped` and `superanimal_topviewmouse`.

 - superquadruped model aim to work across a large range of quadruped animals.
 Note since quadrupeds are mostly side viewed, it is important to tune the pcutoff to help model remove keypoints are occluded.